 People should not awaken others who are asleep on the first day of Spring Festival; otherwise, the one wakened up would be urged to do their work all the year around, exhausted and nervous.

 It is believed that people would become lazy all the year around if they take an afternoon nap on the first day of the Spring Festival.
-Besides, if they have visitors on that day, it is considered impolite behavior.
+Besides, when there are visitors on that day, it is impolite if the host is sleeping.

 Wearing new clothes means a brand new start, so ragged or dirty dressing symbolizes poverty and misfortune, and should be avoided.
 Besides, dressing in black and white is only applicable to woefully dour occasions like funerals and mourning ceremonies.
 Therefore, it is inappropriate to wear black or white clothes during the festival.